 Sports Medicine Podiatrist Questions and Answers

 Sports medicine isn’t just for professional athletes.
-The average person can benefit from ensuring that their feet and ankles are working the way they should so they are able to participate in their daily activities pain-free.
-Finesse Footcare offers sports medicine in Lyndhurst OH, Chagrin Falls OH, Beachwood OH, Pepper Pike OH, Woodmere OH, Hunting Valley OH, Solon OH, Mayfield OH, Moreland Hills OH, Orange OH and surrounding areas.
-For more information, give us a call or request an appointment online.
+The average person can also benefit from ensuring that their feet and ankles are working the way they should so they are able to participate in their daily activities pain-free.
+At Finesse Footcare, Dr. Danielle L. Shaper, DPM, and a team of professionals offer sports medicine.
+For more information, contact us or schedule an appointment online.
+We are conveniently located at 5035 Mayfield Rd, Lyndhurst, OH 44124.

 Table of Contents: